joseph-walker/graphql-diff-engine/README.md

 # GQL Diff Engine

-Automated regression tool to run a set of GraphQL queries against two different API deployments and diff the outputs.
+Automated regression tool to run a set of GraphQL queries against two different API deployments and diff the responses.

 ## Motivation